 The main reasons for it are the very unusual ways the characters save the world, and the fact that the abundant religious symbols' religious meanings and Evangelion meanings are totally different - the creator even admits that they were only added for flavour.

-While the actual series is majorly mind-screwy, it's End of Evangelion that truly takes trope and flings it out the window into unexplored territory.
-For the two of you out there who haven't seen it, I'll just give you one quick example- It involves a giant robot being transformed into the tree of life by a set of nine other giant robots crucifying themselves and a huge tuning fork, then getting plunged into the vagina-forehead of a giant alien who has taken on the form of the male lead's mother's clone.
+It involves a giant robot being transformed into the tree of life by a set of nine other giant robots crucifying themselves and a huge tuning fork, then getting plunged into the vagina-forehead of a giant alien who has taken on the form of the male lead's mother's clone.
 This is to save the world.
 Probably.

-And then, everyone gets a hug and turns into glowy Tang, there's some conversation about human nature, the giant alien falls apart and spurts a giant stream of blood onto the moon, and lastly, "Kimochi warui".
+Then everyone gets a hug and turns into glowy Tang, there's some conversation about human nature, the giant alien falls apart and spurts a giant stream of blood onto the moon, and lastly, "Kimochi warui".
 Post any segment of End of Evangelion at or past Lilith's rise for other people to watch and a good portion of reviews will ask "What the *** did I just watch!?!"

-Disclaimer: Unless it's Jet Alone, in EVA "robot" means "giant cyborg made by cloning an angel, growing it in a probe, putting it into armor that restrains it to a 80 meters tall vaguely humanoid form, then transplanting a woman's soul into it".
-And getting her child to pilot it.
+Disclaimer: Unless it's Jet Alone, in EVA "robot" means "giant cyborg made by cloning an angel, growing it in a probe, putting it into armor that restrains it to a 80 meters tall vaguely humanoid form, then transplanting a woman's soul into it" and getting her child to pilot it.

 If you think Eva is confusing, watch RahXephon and cry your brains out.
 Over half of the series is spent Contemplating Our Navels and the backstory is revealed almost completely without exposition; it's so hardcore that it's nigh-impossible to piece it all together.
 Special mention goes to figuring out all the connections between Ayato and the rest of the cast.
 The Movie is clearer but not by much.